 Have yet to try just as ancient 4.0 builds but that is just about as bad as using the special pr3935 build.

-#6 Updated by retroben almost 2 years ago
+#6 Updated by retroben about 2 years ago

 Finally got a version where the cheat works as Gecko in master branch.

 On Dolphin 5.0-700,it crashes when Gecko is used.

 I swear that I used Gecko codes with no problems somewhere beyond these versions,...before I got rid of my Shield TV OTA 5.0.2 version.